Driving Lessons in Cambridge

 Getting a test date

-You will need a valid provisional driving licence to take your theory test.
+You will need a valid provisional driving license to take your theory test.
 Once you've got that, you can book your theory and hazard perception tests online or by phone on 0870 0101 372

 How the theory test works

 The theory test is a 50-question multiple-choice test.
 To pass you must answer 43 or more questions correctly within 57 minutes.
 Questions are chosen at random from a bank of over 1,000 questions, and you answer by touching the screen.
 During the test you have the option to skip questions and return to them later.